Llama (language model): Llama 3

 On April 18, 2024, Meta released Llama 3 with two sizes: 8B and 70B parameters.
 The models have been pre-trained on approximately 15 trillion tokens of text gathered from “publicly available sources” with the instruct models fine-tuned on “publicly available instruction datasets, as well as over 10M human-annotated examples".
 Meta AI's testing showed in April 2024 that Llama 3 70B was beating Gemini Pro 1.5 and Claude 3 Sonnet on most benchmarks.
 Meta also announced plans to make Llama 3 multilingual and multimodal, better at coding and reasoning, and to increase its context window.

+Regarding scaling laws, Llama 3 models empirically showed that when a model is trained on data that is more than the "Chinchilla-optimal" amount, the performance continues to scale log-linearly.
+For example, the Chinchilla-optimal dataset for Llama 3 8B is 200 billion tokens, but performance continued to scale log-linearly to the 75-times larger dataset of 15 trillion tokens.

 During an interview with Dwarkesh Patel, Mark Zuckerberg said that the 8B version of Llama 3 was nearly as powerful as the largest Llama 2.
 Compared to previous models, Zuckerberg stated the team was surprised that the 70B model was still learning even at the end of the 15T tokens training.
 The decision was made to end training to focus GPU power elsewhere.

 Llama 3.1 was released on July 23, 2024, with three sizes: 8B, 70B, and 405B parameters.